Waterdown Trunk Watermain Twinning Class Environmental Assessment and Conceptual Design

 Do you have any plans on bringing a water main to Greensville?

-Bronwynsch asked about 2 years ago
+Bronwynsch asked over 2 years ago

 This Waterdown Trunk Watermain Twinning Class Environmental Assessment (EA) does not provide information regarding water service to Greensville.
-As a matter of fact, City of Hamilton has completed a comprehensive Master Plan study for Greensville called Mid-Spencer Creek/Greensville Rural Settlement Area Subwatershed Study, which includes the recommendations for water servicing for Greensville community.
+As a matter of fact, City of Hamilton has completed a comprehensive Master Plan study for Greensville called Mid-Spencer Creek/Greensville Rural Settlement Area Subwatershed Study(External link), which includes the recommendations for water servicing for Greensville community.

-Page last updated: 06 Mar 2023, 01:06 PM
+Page last updated: 22 Jul 2024, 03:11 PM